Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 In the simple case the communication with a stack is routed over the USB connection of the master.
 This interface can be changed with :ref:`Master-Extensions <product_overview_master_extensions>`.
-There are Master-Extensions for cable based or wireless interfaces.
-Master-Extensions will be plugged on the topside of the master.
+There are Master-Extensions for cablebased interfaces (RS485, Ethernet) and wireless interfaces (Zigbee, WLAN).
+Extensions will be plugged on the topside of the master.
 The master detect them and use this additional interface.

 In the future it will be possible to control the device low level